Summer is slowly coming to an end and kids will be busy with school once again this fall.

 Ideas for Good Deeds

 It’s important for kids to learn the value of helping others, now more than ever.
-Physically volunteering may not be possible at this time, but there are still plenty of ways your kids can give back to their community and help out their loved ones.
+Physically volunteering during their vacation may not be possible at this time, but there are still plenty of ways your kids can give back to their community and help out their loved ones.

 - Get groceries for older neighbors.